GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar_section_F.md

 ## START OF DRIVE Checklist

-### Physical Setup
+### Camera Setup
-- [ ] Mount the camera on the windshield facing straight ahead.
+- Mount the camera on the windshield facing straight ahead.
-- [ ] Connect the Powerbank to the camera with the USB-C cable.
+- Connect the Powerbank to the camera with the USB-C cable.
--[ ] Store the Powerbank somewhere safe so it won’t move while driving.
+- Store the Powerbank somewhere safe so it won’t move while driving.

 ### Start Filming
-[ ] Hold the side power button until the screen turns on.
+- Hold the side power button until the screen turns on.
-[ ] Scan the QR-code to configure settings (if not working manual setup)
+- Scan the QR-code to configure settings (if not working manual setup)
-[ ] Press the top shutter button (big button on top) to start capturing
+- Press the top shutter button (big button on top) to start capturing

 ### Final Pre-Drive Check
-[ ] Is the camera firmly mounted?
+- Is the camera firmly mounted?
-[ ] Is camera level and facing straight ahead?
+- Is camera level and facing straight ahead?
-[ ] Is the GoPro blinking every 10 seconds (taking photos)?
+- Is the GoPro blinking every 10 seconds (taking photos)?
-[ ] Is the Powerbank connected and charging the GoPro?
+- Is the Powerbank connected and charging the GoPro?

 ---

 ## END OF DRIVE Checklist

 ### Stop Filming
-[ ] Press the top shutter button again to stop capturing.
+- Press the top shutter button to stop capturing.
-[ ] Red blinking light should stop.
-[ ] Hold the power button on the side until the screen turns off.
+- Hold the power button on the side until the screen turns off.
-[ ] Unplug the USB-C cable from the GoPro.
+- Unplug the USB-C cable from the GoPro.

 ### Inspect the Equipment
-[ ] Check that the mount is still tight and GoPro is undamaged.
+- Check that the mount is still tight and GoPro is undamaged.
-[ ] Clean the camera lens if dusty or dirty.
+- Clean the camera lens if dusty or dirty.
-[ ] Leave the GoPro securely mounted if safe, or store it in its case or bag.
+- Leave the GoPro securely mounted if safe, or store it in its case or bag.

 ### Charge Powerbank (if applicable)
 - Plug the Powerbank into a wall socket to charge overnight.